-The Government has set out its commitment to introduce a statutory brownfield register and ensure that 90% of suitable brownfield sites have planning permission for housing by 2020.
-This is part of the aim to boost the supply of housing land and to deliver plans for increased house building.
+The government requires local planning authorities in England to prepare, maintain and publish registers of previously developed brownfield land.
+The aim of this is to boost the supply of housing land and to deliver plans for increased house building.

 Permission in principle